-• Administrative Detention ıts
+• Administrative Detention1.5 points

-• Saturday Detention3 poin its
+• Saturday Detention

-• Out-of-School Suspension ts
+• Out-of-School Suspension5 points

-If a student exceeds fifteen(15) points the student is ineligible to participate in co-curricular activities and athletics.
-(For example, a student who earns 15.5 is ineligible) Students are entitled to an appeal to the building Principal within thirty(30) days after the imposition of this exclusion from activities.
+If a student exceeds fifteen (15) points the student is ineligible to participate in co-curricular activities and athletics (For example, a student who earns 15.5 is ineligible).
+Students are entitled to an appeal to the building Principal within thirty(30) days after the imposition of this exclusion from activities.
 It will be the responsibility of the student and/or parent/guardian to initiate this process.
 At that time, the student, parent, and principal will review the current discipline record, grades, and attendance.
 A decision to either continue the exclusion from activities, to rescind the suspension, or to establish conditions for future participation may be made at that time.